Disney's Polynesian Village Resort: Shopping

 The resort offers several shopping areas focused on Disney parks merchandise, resort-specific specialty merchandise, and convenience items, located in the Great Ceremonial House.
 BouTiki is located off the main lobby, with Moana Mercantile located opposite Kona Cafe on the second floor.
 Trader Sam's Grog Grotto also offers a limited range of merchandise.

 Disney's Polynesian Villas & Bungalows

 On September 17, 2013 Disney Vacation Club announced that its next planned location would be at Disney’s Polynesian Village Resort.
 The first phase of DVC expansion to the resort opened April 1, 2015, adding 20 over-the-water 'Bora Bora' Bungalows and converting 2 existing buildings (Moorea (formerly Tahiti), Pago Pago (formerly Rapa Nui)) into Deluxe Studios.
 The Tokelau conversion was completed mid-2015 creating a total of 360 Deluxe Studios between the 3 buildings.
 Between the three DVC longhouses is a barbecue area for the use of resort guests, with two gas barbecues.
-In addition there will be 5 new rooms added between the Moorea, Tokelau and Pago Pago vacation club buildings.
+In addition there would be 5 new rooms added between the Moorea, Tokelau and Pago Pago vacation club buildings.
+On May 10, 2024, it was announced that the name of the new tower would be Island Tower at Disney's Polynesian Village Resort, which opened on December 17, 2024.